-As you can see, creating a swimlane diagram in PowerPoint is possible, but you will experience several restrictions as you attempt to build more complex diagrams.
-For a more complete experience, try out Lucidchart—a tool built specifically for diagramming.
+As you can see, creating a swimlane diagram in PowerPoint is possible, but not ideal.
+For a more complete experience, try out Lucidchart—a solution built specifically for diagramming.

 How to create a swimlane diagram with Lucidchart

-The following steps will provide you with the basic information that you will need to create a stunning swimlane diagram in Lucidchart.
+Lucidchart is a powerful visual workspace that allows you to quickly create complex, beautiful diagrams, no matter your prior experience.
+The following steps will provide you with the basic information needed to create your first swimlane diagram from scratch in Lucidchart.